-- a.
-There is a need to assess whether increased predator numbers in specific regions of the ocean or at specific times could account for observed reductions in marine survival of salmon. - a.
-There are a range of options for extending current studies on the evaluation of levels of predation on salmon stocks in areas where potential problems are identified: - Extend the study the occurrence of salmon DNA in seal scats to a wider range of haul out sites (Marine Scotland FW Laboratory and SMRU). - Extend the application of P.I.T detection technology currently being used to study sea trout predation by seals to salmon (Marine Scotland FW Laboratory and SMRU). - Intensify observations on cetacean predation on salmon (SMRU). - Initiate study of the occurrence of salmon tags and salmon DNA at coastal bird colonies. - Review the current status of industrial fisheries in the north Atlantic. - Extend the study of salmon migration pathways to the central and northern North Sea.
+- Extend the study the occurrence of salmon DNA in seal scats to a wider range of haul out sites (Marine Scotland FW Laboratory and SMRU). - Extend the application of P.I.T detection technology currently being used to study sea trout predation by seals to salmon (Marine Scotland FW Laboratory and SMRU). - Co-ordinate the stable isotope-based study of the temperature and trophic history of salmon returning to netting stations in the north of Scotland with related work elsewhere (Scottish Oceanographic Institute, St. Andrews). - Intensify observations on dolphin predation on salmon (SMRU). - Initiate study of the occurrence of salmon tags and salmon DNA at coastal bird colonies. - Review the current status of industrial fisheries in the north Atlantic.

+- Extend the study of salmon migration pathways to the central and northern North Sea.